-- other construction special conditions, such as flagging, time-of-year restrictions (TOYR), culvert countersinking, etc. are being adhered to - movement of aquatic life is protected - iInstream work is occurring in the dry, unless otherwise approved in advance by DEQ - time-of-year restrictions are being adhered to - temporary impacts are constructed with equipment on mats, restored to preconstruction contours and vegetative conditions and do not involve fill below OHW (such as riprap). - self-inspections are occurring and documented.
-(Oftentimes the self-inspection checklists will be found in or with the Construction Stormwater on-site documentation)
+- surface water impacts are within the permitted limits - secondary impacts, such as sedimentation, reduced or eliminated hydrology, or other types of unauthorized discharges, are not occurring - on-site compensation areas, such as preservation areas, are well-protected from secondary impacts - other construction special conditions, such as flagging, time-of-year restrictions (TOYR), culvert countersinking, etc. are being adhered to - movement of aquatic life is protected - instream work is occurring in the dry, unless otherwise approved in advance by DEQ - time-of-year restrictions are being adhered to - temporary impacts are constructed with equipment on mats, restored to preconstruction contours and vegetative conditions and do not involve fill below OHW (such as riprap). - self-inspections are occurring and documented.
+(Oftentimes the self-inspection checklists will be found in or with the Construction Stormwater on-site documentation).